-Join Jose Miguel Rady Allende for an in-depth discussion in this video Code management, part of Visual Studio Team Services: The Basics.
+Join Jose Miguel Rady Allende for an in-depth discussion in this video Code management, part of Learning Visual Studio Team Services.

 - [Instructor] Cloud computing has changed the way software is designed, built, tested and deployed.
 This has impacted the tools that we use and how we collaborate with one another to achieve our goals.
 Version control systems play a major role in this evolution.
 In this video, I'll walk you through some of the basics of git.
 These concepts will help you get an idea of how team services can improve your efficiency as a team when developing software and collaborating with others.
 By leveraging git and team services your code can live in the cloud to give everybody the ability to collaborate at the same time without worrying about data integrity.